 AOKI Shuzo is located in Shiozawa, Niigata Prefecture, more specifically, in the Uonuma region, one of the snowiest in Japan.

-Established in 1717, AOKI Shuzo has been brewing Nihonshu continuously for over 300 years.
-Their sakés are made using various perks from the Land of Snow, as well as the talented brewmasters of the Echigo-Toji Guild.
+Established in 1717 by Takafumi Aoki, AOKI Shuzo has been brewing Nihonshu continuously for over 300 years.
+Their sakés are made using the best water and other perks from the Snow Country, as well as the talented brewmasters of the Echigo-Toji Guild.

 This is certainly the case with KAKUREI 鶴齢 sakés, their signature brand.
 They are designed to accompany Uonuma’s cuisine, strongly flavoured with salt and soy sauce that preserve fish and vegetables during the long winter.
 These KAKUREI show off the crisp and delicate characteristics of Niigata saké, while also bringing out the umami of the rice which provides a fresh and new taste with every sip.